tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Frequently Asked Questions ==

+= Does this plugin comply with GDPR? =

+Yes.
+It records IP addresses encrypted in logs and caches by default from version 3.0.11.
+And also it not only provides a way to manually remove them, but also has the ability to delete them if those are exceeded a certain amount/time.

-= Does it support multisite? =
+= Does this plugin support multisite? =

-Yes, it works on multisite.
+Yes.
+It works on multisite.
 And you can synchronize the settings with all the sites on the network if you enable "**Network wide settings**" in "**Plugin settings**" section.

 = Does this plugin works well with caching? =